Map Once, Use Many Times

 Plan and Prioritize New Data Needs

-Planning and prioritizing new data needs is an iterative -- but essential! -- process.
-The Integrated Working Group on Ocean and Coastal Mapping (IWG-OCM) and the 3D Elevation Program (3DEP) are demonstrating one way to work together on coordinated mapping requirements and acquisition plans of Federal and state agencies around the country through the U.S. Mapping Coordination site.
-This site, open to all, is a geospatial platform to share outlines of mapping priorities and annual planned projects of collaborating partners.
-Mapping types include, but are not limited to:
+Planning and prioritizing data needs is an iterative and essential part of efficient data collection efforts.
+Members and partners of the Interagency Working Group on Ocean and Coastal Mapping (IWG-OCM) and the 3D Elevation Program (3DEP) coordinate mapping efforts through the U.S. Mapping Coordination Site.
+This site, open to all, is a geospatial platform to share outlines of mapping priorities and planned projects.
+Mapping data types include, but are not limited to:

 • topographic, bathymetric, and topobathy lidar;

-• acoustic surveys (hydrography, bathymetry, and water column, etc.); and
+• acoustic/sonar surveys (hydrography, bathymetry, water column, etc.); and

 • digital imagery (airborne and satellite).

-In addition to participating in the U.S. Mapping Coordination site, planning can also take place through agency-specific requests for information.
-IWG-OCM members are encouraged to share their mapping requirements and plans, and solicit any information on partner priorities and previously collected data in the area of interest.
+In addition to participating in the U.S. Mapping Coordination site, planning may also take place through agency-specific requests for information.
+IWG-OCM members are encouraged to share their mapping requirements and plans, and to solicit any information on partner priorities and previously collected data in the area of interest.

-Making sure to conduct a review for existing data is important, to know where new data is needed, or to justify a re-collect.
-Re-mapping areas is often necessary in the very dynamic coastal zone, especially after a hurricane or other event that shifts coastlines and sea bottoms.
-But it is good to be able to explain why an agency might repeat an area, or pull it from the project because existing data is adequate.
+To know where new data is needed, or to justify recollection, it is imperative to conduct a review for existing data.
+Re-mapping areas is often necessary in very dynamic coastal zones, especially following a hurricane or other momentous event that shifts coastlines and sea bottoms.
+Understanding the nature of existing data and justifying the need for new or repeated data acquisition efforts is strongly recommended.

 Collect and Verify Data